drewspencerpearson/projects/README.md

 # projects
-This repository contains various projects that I have worked on in the past few years.
+This repository contains various projects that I have worked on during my undergrad

 I have seperated the projects into seperate files: